-Of course!
-Even though JBoss Cache comes integrated with JBoss Application Server as an MBean service, it can also be run standalone, in any Java EE server such as BEA WebLogic, IBM Websphere or Tomcat.
+Absolutely!
+Even though JBoss Cache comes integrated with JBoss Application Server, it can also be used in any other Java EE server such as BEA WebLogic, IBM Websphere or Tomcat.
 It can also run in a standalone Java process, completely outside of an application server.
-See the user guide for more details.
+See the Users' Guide for more details.